Become a Bright Lights International Teacher

 - A meeting following the spring Teacher Meeting.

-- An orientation meeting on the class set-up day.
+- An orientation meeting on the camp set-up day.

 - Attend an hour-long teacher lunch meeting on Wednesday of the program week.